 This document describes how to enable, configure, store, and control checkpoints.

-[checkpoint] # Whether to enable checkpoints. # While importing data, Lightning records which tables have been imported, so # even if Lightning or some other component crashes, you can start from a known # good state instead of redoing everything. enable = true # The schema name (database name) to store the checkpoints schema = "tidb_lightning_checkpoint" # The data source name (DSN) in the form of "USER:PASS@tcp(HOST:PORT)/". # If not specified, the TiDB server from the [tidb] section is used to # store the checkpoints.
-You could also specify a different MySQL-compatible # database server to reduce the load of the target TiDB cluster. #dsn = "root@tcp(127.0.0.1:4000)/" # Whether to keep the checkpoints after all data are imported.
+[checkpoint] # Whether to enable checkpoints. # While importing data, Lightning records which tables have been imported, so # even if Lightning or some other component crashes, you can start from a known # good state instead of redoing everything. enable = true # The schema name (database name) to store the checkpoints schema = "tidb_lightning_checkpoint" # Where to store the checkpoints. # - file: store as a local file (requires v2.1.1 or later) # - mysql: store into a remote MySQL-compatible database driver = "file" # The data source name (DSN) indicating the location of the checkpoint storage. # # For the "file" driver, the DSN is a path.
+If the path is not specified, Lightning would # default to "/tmp/CHECKPOINT_SCHEMA.pb". # # For the "mysql" driver, the DSN is a URL in the form of "USER:PASS@tcp(HOST:PORT)/". # If the URL is not specified, the TiDB server from the [tidb] section is used to # store the checkpoints.
+You should specify a different MySQL-compatible # database server to reduce the load of the target TiDB cluster. #dsn = "/tmp/tidb_lightning_checkpoint.pb" # Whether to keep the checkpoints after all data are imported.
 If false, the # checkpoints are deleted.
 Keeping the checkpoints can aid debugging but # might leak metadata about the data source. #keep-after-success = false

-Checkpoints can be saved in any databases compatible with MySQL 5.7 or above, including MariaDB and TiDB.
+driver = "mysql", checkpoints can be saved in any databases compatible with MySQL 5.7 or later, including MariaDB and TiDB.
 By default, the checkpoints are saved in the target database.

 While using the target database as the checkpoints storage, Lightning is importing large amounts of data at the same time.
 This puts extra stress on the target database and sometimes leads to communication timeout.
 Therefore, it is strongly recommended to install a temporary MySQL server to store these checkpoints.
 This server can be installed on the same host as